adiletto64/django-hogwarts/README.md

 Want to create own scaffolding templates?
 1. create folder, copy and customize from [this templates](https://github.com/adiletto64/django-hogwarts/tree/master/hogwarts/scaffold)
 2. add that folder to setting `HOGWARTS_SCAFFOLD_FOLDER = "<your-folder>"`

+## Roadmap
+- tests generator
+- scaffolding all views, urls and templates from a single command
+- maybe rest-framework support (let me know in issues)